 Concerned with malleable boundaries, Emma Waltraud Howes incorporates movement, collage, sculpture, drawing, sound and video into her live performance and interdisciplinary installations.
-She studied Open Media at the Concordia University in Montreal and New Artistic Strategies at the Bauhaus-University in Weimar.
-The corporeal body in her work, similar to her material objects, can be seen as „characters“, emphatic subjects that serve to enunciate the purpose of dysfunctions.
+Her working process is influenced by a reverence for the ‘Theatre of the Absurd’, informed by a background in Dance, Performance Theory, and formal training in the Visual Arts.
+Her projects manifest as choreographed multiple reconfigurations of the body guided by her observations on contemporary gestures and the history of their production.
+The corporeal body in her work, similar to her material objects, can be seen as ‘characters’, emphatic subjects that serve to enunciate the purpose of dysfunctions.
 She frames these elements towards a reconciliation of mind-body dualisms, an optimistic proposition for incremental change.